How is Art Therapy used for addiction recovery?

 Benefits of Art Therapy

 Art therapy, if practiced regularly, can provide significant mental health benefits.
-Art therapy has been shown to stimulate the release of dopamine, which as a positive effect on mood and increases neuroplasticity, which helps when forming new behavioral patterns.
+It has been shown to stimulate the release of dopamine, which as a positive effect on mood and increases neuroplasticity, which helps when forming new behavioral patterns.

 Art therapy offers a powerful healing method for those who have experienced personal traumas (i.e., childhood abuse, sexual assault, violence, or a natural disaster).
-Art therapy allows an individual to explore the emotions these traumas have left behind in a safe and controlled environment.
+It allows an individual to explore the emotions these traumas have left behind in a safe and controlled environment.

 Develop Social Skills

 Art therapy helps build social skills.
 Some therapy sessions can work similarly to group therapy, where people create a piece of art with their peers.
 Not only does this help individuals develop collaborative skills, but it also allows them to share their responses to therapy.

 Effective Coping Tool

 Art therapy is so much more than just “drawing out your feelings.”
 When working alongside an art therapist, you will be lead through a creative process that’s meant to help you cope with challenges of addiction recovery.
 These include behavioral changes, physical discomforts, and emotional conflict.

 When you’re first introduced to this therapy method, you’re going to be asked which of the arts you are most interested in participating in.
 While these will vary depending on what the therapist offers, the most common art therapy activities for addiction recovery include: